Camps and Classes

 Where do the camps take place?

-Our classic summer camps (Elementary and Middle Schools camps) will take place in our Studio location.
-Also known as Studio Violet.
-2155 Crystal Plaza Arcade T19, Arlington, VA 22202.
-Parking can be found on Crystal Dr. We are located in the Crystal City Underground Shops across the hall from the Subway Sandwich shop.
+Our classic summer camps will take place at Studio Violet located at 2155 Crystal Plaza Arcade T19, Arlington, VA 22202.
+We are located in the Crystal City Underground Shops across the hall from the Subway Sandwich shop.
 To enter the Crystal City Underground from Crystal Dr, enter the doors to the left of the Chick-Fil-A and Sweetgreen restaurants, walk down the hall and make a right at the staircase – our studio is straight ahead.
-If you’re outside looking for us, you won’t find us.
-Parking in any public garage is free for up to an hour, so pick-up and drop-off will incur no cost to you.

 How will drop off and pick up work?